“South Africans Are Creative”: Gugulethu Entrepreneur’s Mobile Braai Service Moves Mzansi

 Source: TikTok

-A woman filmed an entrepreneur from her township, Gugulethu, with his consent, moving through the township with his mobile braai stand, selling meat to locals, capturing the attention of social media users with his resourceful approach to business.
+A woman filmed an entrepreneur from her township, Gugulethu, with his consent, as he moved through the township with his mobile braai stand, selling meat to locals and capturing the attention of social media users with his resourceful approach to business.

-The clip, shared on TikTok by @kimorazuki, quickly garnered massive views, likes, and comments from viewers who admired the man’s ingenuity and bravery.
+The clip, originally filmed on TikTok by @chungwa_sawa, was reshared by TikTok by @kimorazuki, quickly garnered massive views, likes, and comments from viewers who admired the man’s ingenuity and bravery.

 The video with the man walking down a bustling street in Gugulethu, Cape Town, as he pushes a modified shopping trolley that he has resourcefully converted into a mobile braai service.
 The lit braai stand is securely positioned in the trolley, loaded with meat ready for sale.